 Much of Luthun’s work examines masculinity, violence, and faith.
 I’ve enjoyed the narrative quality of his work and his ability to tell a story through poems such as “Al-Bahr,” and “Hårb (Or On Waging War in Spite of God).”
-Aside from his work on the page, Luthun is phenomenal on stage and has been featured on Button Poetry countless times. @tariqLuthun
+Aside from his work on the page, Luthun is phenomenal on stage and has been featured on Button Poetry countless times.
+His first collection of poetry, “How The Water Holds Me,” was named Editors Choice of the Frost Place Chapbook Prize and is forthcoming by Bull City Press in March 2020. @tariqLuthun

 You don’t think what a little plot of land means